Community Health Watch

 The newly renovated Kadna Clinic promised relief to women seeking healthcare in Kadna community, Niger state.
 However, that relief has proved incomplete.
 Although the fresh paint and renovated walls have attracted patients, the daily reality inside the facility reveals a more challenging situation, characterised by water shortages, a lack of available beds, and overworked staff.

 Kadna Clinic is a Health Post, not a Basic Health Care Provision Fund (BHCPF) focal facility, serving Kadna town, nearby Fulani settlements, and distant communities such as Shakan, which is 15 kilometres away and Mai Gangan, over 17 kilometres away.
-The facility attends to an average of 20 patients daily and over 300 monthly.
+The facility attends to an average of 20 patients daily and over 300 monthly, covering populations far beyond what its capacity was designed for.

 Kadna Clinic’s New Beginning | Turning Renovation into Real Care for Mothers | Niger State